TobikoData/sqlmesh/docs/integrations/dbt.md

 To enable incremental_by_unique_key incrementality, the model configuration should contain:

-* The `unique_key` key with the model's unique key field name as the value
+* The `unique_key` key with the model's unique key field name or names as the value
 * The `materialized` key with value `'incremental'`
 * Either:
     * No `incremental_strategy` key or